-Boeing : fix will prevent repeated activation of anti-stall system - sources | MarketScreener
+Boeing fix will prevent repeated activation of anti-stall system: sources | MarketScreener

 This is a change from the previous set-up which only linked MCAS to one sensor at a time, ignoring the other, and which may have resulted in a single point of failure on Lion Air 610.

-The pilot will be able to deduce that MCAS is no longer working in the background because the system will show a warning message labelled "AOA disagree", indicating the two sensors are producing values that differ by an excessive margin.
+The pilot will be able to deduce that MCAS is no longer working in the background because the system will show a warning message labeled "AOA disagree", indicating the two sensors are producing values that differ by an excessive margin.

 Previously the "AOA disagree" warning would not have halted the MCAS software because the system was designed to focus on either the left or right sensor, alternating between flights.
 It was oblivious to whether readings from the sensors were aligned.